Virial estimates for hard spheres: Acknowledgements

 \section{Acknowledgements}

 This paper is largely based on work completed for the author's dissertation at New York University.
+The partial manuscript was completed under a postdoctoral fellowship at the University of Texas at Austin, for which I am most appreciative.
 I would like to thank my PhD advisor, Nader Masmoudi, as well as Pierre Germain, for their advice and comments.
-I would also like to thank Nata{\v s}a Pavlovi{\' c} for helpful discussions.
+I would also like to thank Nata{\v s}a Pavlovi{\' c} for reading an early version of this manuscript and providing insightful feedback.
+Additionally, I wish to indicate my appreciation to the anonymous referee(s) for helpful comments following careful reading of the present version.
+Finally I would like to thank the organizers of this special session of JMM 2017 for the invitation, without which this manuscript would most likely never have reached its current state of completion.